ashdavies/talks/2025/06/beyond-the-ui/beyond-the-ui.md

 ![right 25%](jetpack-compose-logo.png)

-^ What is Jetpack Compose UI, if unfamiliar to Android
+^ What is Jetpack Compose UI, if unfamiliar with Android

+^ Recommended modern toolkit for UI development

 ---